docker/docs/datacenter/ucp/1.1/install-sandbox.md

 This page introduces Docker Datacenter (also known as DDC): a combination of Docker Universal Control Plane (UCP) and Docker Trusted Registry (DTR), and walks you through installing it on a local (non-production) host or sandbox.
-Once you've installed, we'll also give you a guided tour so you can evaluate its features.
+Once you've installed, we also give you a guided tour so you can evaluate its features.

 The instructions here are for a sandbox installation on Mac OS X or Windows